New Grange

 Imbolc (Imbolg) - Cross Quarter Day

-Tara - SamhainImbolc (Imbolg) has been celebrated since ancient times.
-It is a Cross Quarter Day, midpoint between the Winter Solstice and the Spring Equinox, it can fall between the 2nd & 7th of February, in 2010 it falls on the 3rd of February.
-The other Cross Quarter Days are Beltane (early May), Lughnasadh (early August) and Samhain (early November).
-Together with the Equinoxes and Solstices the Cross Quarter Days mark the eight significant solar points of the year.
+Tara - SamhainImbolc (Imbolg) the festival marking the beginning of spring has been celebrated since ancient times.
+It is a Cross Quarter Day, midpoint between the Winter Solstice and the Spring Equinox, it can fall between the 2nd & 7th of February when calculated as the mid point between the astronomical Winter Solstice and the astronomical Spring Equinox, in 2019 it falls on February 4th.
+The astronomically derived date is later than the traditional date of January 31st / February 1st.

-Saint Brigid's crossAfter the arrival of Christianity in Ireland, in the 5th century AD, Saint Brigid founded a monastery in Kildare.
+Saint Brigid's crossWhen Ireland was Christianised in the 5th century, the mantle of the Goddess Brigid was passed on to Saint Brigid, born at Faughart, near Dundalk, Co.
+Louth.
+She founded a monastery in Kildare and ended her days there.
 The goddess Brigid festival was Christianised to become Saint Brigid's Day.

 The Saint Brigid's Cross is one of the archetypal symbols of Ireland, while it is considered a Christian symbol, it may well have its roots in the pre-christian goddess Brigid.
 It is usually made from rushes and comprises a woven square in the centre and four radials tied at the ends.

 The Saint Brigid's Cross was traditionally hung on the kitchen wall to protect the the house from fire and evil.
-Even today a Brigid's Cross can be found in many Irish homes, especially in country area.
+Even today a Brigid's Cross can be found in many Irish homes, especially in rural areas.

 In Christian mythology, St. Brigid and her cross are linked together by a story about her weaving this form of cross at the death bed of a pagan chieftain who upon hearing what the cross meant, asked to be baptized.